pedroveneziano/js-fall-2014/homework/wk1.md

 Note that you can learn more about almost any built-in command by using the `man` (manual) command.
 Try `man rm` and read about the r and f options.

-It's the basis for all the other assignments.
+### Getting Started with Git and Github.

 Each week, you'll be submitting work by uploading it to a website called Github.com.
 Github is a popular site used by programmers to colloborate on code.
 It's based on Git, a piece of __version control software__.

 If you don't know what that is, that's ok.
-You know when you're working on a Photoshop file and you want to make a new copy, but you think you might still want to keep around your old changes, so you save as and name it something like _final-project-new-2-jan-11th.psd_?
+You know when you're working on a Photoshop file and you want to make a new copy, but you think you might still want to keep around your old changes, so you save as and name it something like _final-project-new-jan-11th-really-the-latest-2.psd_?
 Programmers don't like to that.
 It gets to confusing to figure out what the actual new version is.
 So we use a version control tool to keep around all the old versions.
 They're tucked away, out of site, but available.
 Git is one of these tools.

 Git can be pretty daunting even to seasoned professionals.
 But our use will be pretty basic.
 Before you get started, here are some terms:

 #### Glossary

+Below are a few terms.
+You can read more extensive descriptions on [Github](https://help.github.com/articles/github-glossary).

 ##### Repository (Repo):
 A single git project.
-Can have multiple folders and files.
-Can exist on many computer.
+It can contain multiple folders and files, exist on many computers.
 There is a copy of the repo for this class at https://github.com/miniatureape/js-fall-2014.
 I also have a local copy on my computer.
 You can clone it yourself and have your own copy. when you do, you have the complete project history.

 ##### Adding:
-In order for git to track a project, you have to 'add' it to the repo.
+In order for git to track a file, you have to 'add' it to the repo.
 Otherwise it will ignore it.

 ##### Commit:
 A change or set of changes you've made to one or more files.